-This was written by Ward's producer Frederick Knight, who is known for his 1972 hit "I've Been Lonely For So Long."
-He originally intended it for 11-year-old Stacy Lattishaw, but when she signed with a different label, Ward was asked to sing it instead.
+This disco classic was written by Ward's producer, Frederick Knight, known for his 1972 hit "I've Been Lonely For So Long."
+He originally intended it for 11-year-old Stacy Lattisaw, but when she signed with a different label, Ward was asked to sing it instead.
 She disliked the song and only recorded it as Frederick Knight insisted they needed another dance number on the album.

 DJ Jazzy Jeff And The Fresh Prince (Will Smith) recorded a rap version in 1991 that made #20 US.

 Rapper Snoop Dogg disclosed to Clash magazine that this was the first record that he ever bought.

 This was also a #1 hit on the R&B and Disco charts.

 Ward didn't realize she was owed royalties for the song until Burger King used it for one of its commercials in the '90s.
 Her husband thought it was strange she wasn't getting any compensation for the popular ad and contacted the fast food giant to see what was up.
 It turns out, Knight had sold the song to Malaco Records, who licensed it to Burger King.
 Ward didn't get a piece of the pie - or in this case, the crispy chicken sandwich - because the label thought she was dead.
 The very-much-alive singer dug out her contract and realized she was owed 25 percent of all revenues from the song and finally started getting paid.

 The song was also used in a 2018 commercial to promote Walmart's free two-day shipping deal.
 In the clip, the song plays as delivery people ring customers' doorbells.

 This earned Ward a Grammy nomination for Best Female R&B Vocal Performance (Dionne Warwick won for "Déjà Vu